cybozu/duck/README.md

 Options:
-  --entryConfigs, -e   Entry config files (this option ignores entryConfigDir)             [array] --closureLibraryDir  Closure Library directory                                          [string] --config             A path to duck.config.js, the extension can be ommited             [string] --concurrency, -c    Concurrency of compiler and deps analyzer             [number] [default: 4] --batch              Build in batch mode (on AWS or local for debug)   [choices: "aws", "local"] --reporters          Test reporters ("text", "xunit" or "json")      [array] [default: ["text"]] --reporterOptions    Test reporter options --printConfig, -p    Print effective configs for compilers            [boolean] [default: false] --depsJs             A path to deps.js to save and load                                 [string] --noTTY              Output in noTTY mode                             [boolean] [default: false] --skipDepsJs         Skip generating deps.js                          [boolean] [default: false] --soyJarPath         A path to Soy.jar                                                  [string] --soyFileRoots       Root directories of soy files                                       [array]
+  --entryConfigs, -e   Entry config files (this option ignores entryConfigDir)             [array] --closureLibraryDir  A root directory of Closure Library                                [string] --config             A path to duck.config.js, the extension can be ommited             [string] --concurrency, -c    Concurrency limit of Closure Compiler                              [number] --batch              Build in batch mode (on AWS or local for debug)   [choices: "aws", "local"] --reporters          Test reporters ("text", "xunit" or "json")      [array] [default: ["text"]] --reporterOptions    Test reporter options --printConfig, -p    Print effective configs for compilers            [boolean] [default: false] --depsJs             A path to deps.js to save and load                                 [string] --noTTY              Output in noTTY mode                             [boolean] [default: false] --depsWorkers        The number of workers to analyze deps                 [number] [default: 4] --skipDepsJs         Skip generating deps.js                          [boolean] [default: false] --soyJarPath         A path to Soy.jar                                                  [string] --soyFileRoots       Root directories of soy files                                       [array]